ckeditor/ckeditor5/docs/framework/guides/support/getting-support.md

 You can report issues and feature requests on [GitHub](https://github.com/ckeditor/ckeditor5).
 This is also a good place to discuss architecture decisions and things which are not yet covered by the documentation.

 [Each CKEditor 5 repository](https://github.com/ckeditor?utf8=%E2%9C%93&q=ckeditor5&type=&language=) handles its issues independently.
 Unless you are sure where your ticket belongs, it is best to report it in the [main repository](https://github.com/ckeditor/ckeditor5).

+Refer to {@link framework/guides/support/reporting-issues Reporting issues} guide for more details.

 ## Stack Overflow